 I like the Routledge books because they come with audio you can download and don’t focus on teaching you the alphabet too early.

-- It has exercises to drill things in
+- Exercises to drill things in

 - The Hebrew conversation audio is all online, and downloadable so you can chuck it in your phone.

-I definitely recommend Colloquial Hebrew.
+I definitely recommend Colloquial Hebrew to learn Hebrew.

 Forvo — Pronounce Anything

-Because Google Translate (which doesn’t have reliable pronunciation in many languages, and doesn’t have any in Hebrew or Farsi) is my preferred translator, I have to get someone to pronounce the words — and Forvo is my main choice.
+Because Google Translate (which doesn’t have reliable pronunciation in many languages, and doesn’t have any in Hebrew or Persian) is my preferred translator, I have to get someone to pronounce the words — and Forvo is my main choice.

 Forvo is a pronunciation dictionary for many, many words, in many languages.
 It’s very comprehensive.
 It’s extremely rare that I don’t find a word in Forvo — it’s usually because I have typed it wrong.